Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: NH-DMRG results for the gapped regime in the NH XXZ spin chain

 \section{NH-DMRG results for the gapped regime in the NH XXZ spin chain}

 We have also conducted a NH-DMRG calculation for the gapped regime, that is, for $\mathrm{Re}\Delta_\gamma > 1$.
 However, we have encountered the energy-level crossing problem \cite{Nakamura06} which leads to the breakdown of the NH-DMRG algorithm.
 We here explain the problem of NH-DMRG in the gapped regime $\mathrm{Re}\Delta_\gamma>1$ in the NH XXZ spin chain.
 We note that, in this appendix, the gapped regime stands for the regime where the system shows an Ising order with double degeneracy.
 In the NH-DMRG calculation for the massless regime, the energy levels do not merge with each other as dissipation increases (at least for sufficiently weak dissipation considered in this paper).
 In this regime, we have not encountered the energy-level crossing problem as we increase the system size during the infinite-system algorithm of NH-DMRG, and the NH-DMRG algorithm works well.
-However, in the gapped regime, the energy levels are nearly degenerate and cross with each other as dissipation increases \cite{Nakamura06}.
-In this regime, we have a problem of energy crossing as we increase the size of the system block during the infinite- and finite- system algorithm of NH-DMRG.
+However, in the gapped regime, the energy levels are nearly degenerate and cross with each other in the complex plane as dissipation increases \cite{Nakamura06}.
+One of these points corresponds to exceptional points at which the Hamiltonian cannot be diagonalized.
+Around such dissipation-induced (exceptional) critical points unique to NH systems, we have found an energy-level crossing problem as we increase the size of the system block during the infinite- and finite-system algorithm of NH-DMRG.
 In this case, the NH-DMRG algorithm usually breaks down.
 This is explained as follows.
 The main procedure in the NH-DMRG algorithm is discarding all but the largest $m$ eigenvalues and associated eigenvectors.
 In this process, $m$ states sufficient to describe the ground state are kept during NH-DMRG.
 However, when the energy levels cross and the ground state is changed as we increase the size of the system block, the $m$ kept states no longer describe the ground state of the superblock Hamiltonian in the next iteration.
 Thus, the $m$ kept states do not describe the ground state with sufficient accuracy and the NH-DMRG algorithm breaks down.